How many times should your cat pee during the course of a day?

 Don't take chances.
 Contact your vet if your cat is peeing more frequently or in greater volume.
 Do this even if you suspect it may be the medication your cat is taking.

 by feeding your cat a good quality cat food--preferably canned.
 A grain-free canned cat food has a high water content and will help keep your cat from being dehydrated.
 Yes, it will likely be more expensive than a regular grocery store brand but you will almost certainly save on vet bills later.

 If your feline is passing water less often it could be a symptom of low blood pressure, liver or kidney problems or an injury to the urinary tract amongst other things.

-Dehydration is another possibility, especially in the hotter months. ( Fresh water should always be available for your pet.)
+Dehydration is another possibility, especially in the hotter months and especially if she eats only dry food. ( Fresh water should always be available for your pet.)
 If your cat is feverish she will using up fluids internally and be likely to pee less.